Tishacy/MSpider/README.md

 The `mspider` package has three main modules, `pp`, `mtd` and `spider`

 - `pp`  has a class of `ProxyPool`, which helps you get the proxy IP pool from xici free IPs.

+  **Note that there are few free IPs could work, so try not to use this module.
+If you’d like to use proxy IP for your spider, this code may be helpful for you to write your own proxy pool.**

 - `mtd` has two classes, `Crawler` and `Downloader`

   - `Crawler` helps you make your spider multi-threaded.
   - `Downloader` helps you download things multi-threadedly as long as you pass your urls in the form of `list(zip(names, urls)) ` in it.

 - `spider` has the class of `MSpider`, which uses the `Crawler` in module `mtd`, and has some basic configurations of `Crawler`, so this is a easier way to turn your spider into a multi-threaded spider.

 ### Usage of `pp.ProxyPool`